socketstream/socketstream/doc/guide/en/template_engine_wrappers.md

 # Template Engine Wrappers

-Building your own template engine wrapper is easy.
+Writing your own template engine wrapper is easy.
 For this quick tutorial we'll be looking at a [ss-hogan](https://github.com/socketstream/ss-hogan), a wrapper for Twitter's [Hogan library](http://twitter.github.com/hogan.js/).

 You can see the file structure for a template engine wrapper in the [ss-hogan repository]([ss-hogan](https://github.com/socketstream/ss-hogan)).
 Let's look at the key file, `engine.js`: